 "Sharah!" he barked before she got more than three steps down the street.
 Sharah froze and turned back to stand at attention, focused on looking him straight in the face for fear of being caught staring at the very bare chest of her superior.
+Why was she so stupidly modest about this?
 Oreyn leaned against the doorframe and growled, "You came asking permission to go plant gathering?"

 Sharah nodded, "Yes, sir," and bolted up the street.
 Ok, she was never…EVER...doing that again.
 Sharah was excessively modest when it came to people and their clothes.
-It was near stupid how embarrassed she got when someone…anyone was missing even a single article of clothing.
+It was incredibly stupid how embarrassed she got when someone…anyone was missing one of the significant articles of clothing.
 And she was never going to tell anyone she'd seen Oreyn with his shirt off.
-And, with any luck, she and the guild second would never speak of this again.
+And, with any luck, she and the Guild-second would never speak of this again.

 Antus, intense as always, added, "Because they don't dare!"

-Sharah laid her hand on the glass shortsword's hilt, "Chillrend's been as sturdy as I could ask for."
+Sharah laid her hand on the blue glass shortsword's hilt.
+"Chillrend's been as sturdy as I could ask for."

-Sharah curled a lock of hair behind her ear, "Thank.
+Sharah curled a lock of hair behind her ear.
+"Thanks.
 But I wouldn't want to intrude."

 Sharah dropped the bundle of fronds in Cargas's hands before going to find Oreyn.
 He was in the basement wielding his mace against the wooden dummy.
 Thankfully, his iron cuirass was on.
 The less she saw of his, or anyone's skin, the better.
 But even so, Sharah could see his powerful muscles swelling as he struck the dummy into a rabid dance against its chains.
 The display made Sharah hesitate a little out of self-consciousness.
-She really disliked her size.
+She really disliked her size sometimes.
 While most of her guildmates saw their muscles inflate through training and battle, her's seemed resistant to growth of any kind.
 Not to say she was weak.
-Her muscles were as hard as anyone's, but they left her small looking.
-Her nickname didn't help with that either.
-How did anyone really associate her with 'Wolf'?
+Her muscles were as hard as anyone's, but they didn't grow.
+Her nickname didn't help with the self-consciousness either.
+While her size proved advantageous in her preferred method of stealth, but how did anyone really associate her with 'Wolf'?

 "Yes, but first I want to see you with that," Oreyn jerked his head to the blade on her back.

-Oreyn lifted his mace, "Begin."
 At the first contact, the soul within the blade woke up.
 Sharah bore her mind down on it, even as she raised it to block again.
 The ringing of the strike sent the sword's song of consciousness into her mind.
-It realized it was unsheathed, it knew it was hungry, and there was a soul within reach.
+It realized it was unsheathed, it knew it was hungry, and that there was a living soul within reach.

 The sword sang again.
-Sharah found herself locked in a battle on two fronts: one with the man before her, the other against the thing in her hands.
+Sharah found herself locked in a battle on two fronts: one with the mer before her, the other against the thing in her hands.
 The tendrils of the soul within the sword clawed at her mind, trying to take hold of her very being.
 Of their own accord, her arms lifted to block again and then attacked.
-The attack was driven by a hunger not her own, the blade dug itself into her mind, driving her to satisfy its insatiable appetite.
+The attack was driven by a hunger not her own.
+The blade dug itself into her mind, driving her to satisfy its insatiable appetite.
 The fight with Oreyn became background noise as she struggled with the soul.
 Her need and its need began to merge.
-The blade must be fed, and she would be the one to feed it.
+The blade knew its hunger.
+It must be fed, and she would be the one to feed it.